WHO KILLED OBIDIAH?

 Wireframes & Lo-fi Prototype

 I decided to work on the wireframes and lo-fi prototypes using a mobile-first approach, because the majority of the users would be using their smartphones to visit the website.
-The wireframes helped me validate the decisions made during the user flow design process, and revealed some steps that had been missed.
+The wireframes helped me validate the decisions made during the user flow design process, and revealed some steps that needed to be included.

 Usability Study